kbujari/kbujari.github.io/src/pages/about.md

 ## Disclaimer

-Any opinons here are my own and do not reflect those of my employer or school.
+Any opinions here are my own and do not reflect those of my employer or school.
 Feel free to use anything on this site for reference, but please give credit when appropriate.